CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 <details>
 <summary>Source</summary>
-The official sources of CRF 15 are no longer available on the internet as "Yahoo!
-Groups" which archived the METW mailing list was taken down and no archive's of Van Norton's website were made.
-However, a copy of the messages was saved and posted on the Council of Elrond forum.
-An incomplete copy of CRF 15 hosted by "exy" has also been archived.
+The official sources of CRF 15 are no longer available on the internet.
+However, a copy of the official post to the METW mailing list was saved and posted on the Council of Elrond forum.
+An incomplete copy of CRF 15 hosted by "exy" (an unofficial source) has also been archived.<br>

-<a href="https://groups.google.com/g/rec.games.trading-cards.misc/c/2i5OrdXlruY/m/vdHqWIQoxb0J">rec.games.trading-cards.misc - </a> <a href="">(Web Archive)</a> <a href="https://web.archive.org/web/20221229012428/https://groups.google.com/g/rec.games.trading-cards.misc/c/2i5OrdXlruY/m/vdHqWIQoxb0J">[Announcement] rec.games.trading-cards.misc - [MECCG] CRF 15</a> <a href="">(Web Archive)</a>
+<a href="https://groups.google.com/g/rec.games.trading-cards.misc/c/2i5OrdXlruY/m/vdHqWIQoxb0J">rec.games.trading-cards.misc - </a> <a href="">(Web Archive)</a> <a href="https://web.archive.org/web/20221229012428/https://groups.google.com/g/rec.games.trading-cards.misc/c/2i5OrdXlruY/m/vdHqWIQoxb0J">[Announcement] rec.games.trading-cards.misc - [MECCG] CRF 15</a> <a href="">(Web Archive)</a><br>
-<a href="https://councilofelrond.org/forum/viewtopic.php?p=32651#p32651">Council of Elrond forums - CRF #15 - May 29, 1999 (Historical Backup)</a> <a href="https://web.archive.org/web/20221229015623/https://councilofelrond.org/forum/viewtopic.php?f=68&t=3928">(Web Archive)</a>
+<a href="https://councilofelrond.org/forum/viewtopic.php?p=32651#p32651">Council of Elrond forums - CRF #15 - May 29, 1999 (Historical Backup)</a> <a href="https://web.archive.org/web/20221229015623/https://councilofelrond.org/forum/viewtopic.php?f=68&t=3928">(Web Archive)</a><br>
 <a href="https://web.archive.org/web/20010413151704/http://www.jps.net/exy/me/crf/crf.htm">Web Archive of CRF 15 hosted by "exy"</a>
 </details>

 # Middle-earth: Collectible Card Game